drndivoje/PersonalPageGen/README.md

 # PersonalPageGen

 PersonalPageGen is a command-line application that generates a static website from markdown files.
-This tool helps you quickly create and deploy a personal webpage.
+This tool helps you quickly create and deploy a personal blog as a static website.

 ## Input file structure